-To export business owner, staff and customer data, use the Business center privacy portal.
-See Export or delete user data using Business center privacy portal.
+To export data corresponding to the business owner, staff and customers, you can use the Business center privacy portal.

 If a Listings owner would like to delete their Listings information, they can disconnect from the provider on the Listings page.
 After they disconnect, their Listings information will be deleted.